Ice vs Heat for Treating Rotator Cuff Tendinitis/Tears

 If you have questions, call our office at 1-866-237-9608 (toll free continental US).

-It may seem hard to believe, but our Shoulder T•Shellz Wrap, ebooks and accessory products will assist you in recovering from your injury by reducing your swelling and inflammation induced pain and maximizing blood flow where it's needed most.
+It may seem hard to believe, but our Shoulder T•Shellz Wraps®, and accessory products will assist you in recovering from your injury by reducing your swelling and inflammation induced pain, maximizing localized blood flow and increasing the flexibility / Range of Motion (ROM) in the area.

 Here at AidMyRotatorCuff we pride ourselves in helping you with your healing and recovery process.
 Everyone at AidMyRotatorCuff has tested and used the products, finding solutions to conditions that do not fit into the norm.
 This dedication to our customers and our products goes hand-in-hand with our guarantees to you as a customer: